MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/scale-out-installation.md

 It is assumed that you have installed a Dynamics GP desktop client onto the session host machine, and that the desktop client is able to log in to Dynamics GP.
 The following prerequisites must have been completed:

 - The web client runtime components for the Dynamics GP installation must also have been installed on the session host machine to use the web client.
-Refer to [Web client runtime components](#_Web_client_runtime) on page 24 for more information.
+Refer to [Web client runtime components](/dynamics-gp/web-components/installation-overview#dynamics-gp-web-client-runtime) for more information.

 - The service based architecture components for the Dynamics GP installation must also have been installed on the session host machine to use service based architecture.

--   It is also assumed that you have installed the security certificate on each session host machine as described in Installing a security certificate on a server on page 46.
+- It is also assumed that you have installed the security certificate on each session host machine as described in the **Installing a security certificate on a server**.

 Use the following procedure to install components on each session host machine.
 You will repeat this process for each session host machine that you add to the web components deployment.